 The Mystery Treat

-Upon arriving home, we approached the front door to find an unmarked brown paper lunch bag on the step.
-Coming from a long line of alarmists, my mind raced to the unabomber and the packages he left for unfortunate victims.
-My husband simply picked it up, unfolded the top and looked inside it.
-Before I had a chance to holler to “leave it alone!” he pulled out a circular morsel we instantly recognized.
+On our doorstep, right next to the front door, we spotted an unmarked brown bag.
+Coming from a long line of alarmists, my mind raced to the what possible dangers might be hidden in a brown package at the front door.
+My husband picked it up.
+Before I had a chance to order, “leave it alone”, he pulled out a delicious morsel we both immediately recognized.